Skip to Content

 Malaga Cathedral

-Suggested Best Hotels in Old Town
+Suggested Places to Stay in Old Town

 AC Hotel by Marriott Malaga Palacio

-Wondering where to stay in Malaga’s city centre?
 Just down the street from Málaga Cathedral and the Picasso Museum, AC Hotel by Marriott Malaga Palacio is a modern 4-star hotel that blends comfort and convenience.

 Vincci Larios Diez